 The situation for the de Boer et al. alloy with much higher molybdenum content is much the same (see Figure 46).
-The bainite nose is somewhat to the left (shorter time) of that in Figure 45 for the lower molybdenum alloy, so the cooling rate to just miss the bainite nose is greater, i.e., about 630 deg C. per minute.
-But the predicted pearlite nose is somewhat more to the right (longer times) so the minimum cooling rate to achieve a fully bainitic microstructure also is lower, i.e., about 18 deg C. per minute.
-This figure can be compared to that calculated from the expression developed by Comon et al. (20) given earlier in the text.
-The calculated minimum cooling rate for the de Boer et al. alloy (0.4 w/o C, 0.8 w/o Mn, 1.4 w/o Si, 1.0 w/o Cr, 0.8 w/o Mo.) works out to be about 6 deg C. per minute, which for things metallurgical is good agreement.
+The bainite nose is somewhat to the left (shorter time) of that on Figure 45 for the lower molybdenum alloy, so the cooling rate to just miss the bainite nose is greater, i.e., about 1,166°F (630°C) per minute.
+But the predicted pearlite nose is somewhat more to the right (longer times) so the minimum cooling rate to achieve a fully bainitic microstructure also is lower, i.e., about 64.4°F (18°C) per minute.
+This figure can be compared to that calculated from the expression developed by Comon et al. [20] given earlier in the text.
+The calculated minimum cooling rate for the de Boer et al. alloy (0.4 w/o C, 0.8 w/o Mn, 1.4 w/o Si, 1.0 w/o Cr, 0.8 w/o Mo.) works out to be about 42.8°F (6°C) per minute, which represents good agreement.

 There is a large difference in the times for complete transformation between the bainitic alloys and the more conventional pearlitic rail steel composition.
 The transformation diagram of the de Boer et al. paper (Figure 9) shows that to complete the bainite transformation, without martensite occurrence, requires about 35 minutes.
-The SteCalTM prediction (isothermal diagram, Figure 45) for the same composition suggests about the same time.
-But, Bramfitt's paper (2) shows that the pearlite transformation takes only a few minutes for completion.
+The SteCal[TM] prediction (isothermal diagram, Figure 45) for the same composition suggests about the same time.
+But, Bramfitt's paper [2] shows that the pearlite transformation takes only a few minutes for completion.
 The difference between a few minutes and 30 - 40 minutes could make a very large difference in the economics of the process.
 If the overall bainite transformation time (start to finish), needed to be shortened, the nose of the bainite transformation probably would need to be shifted to shorter times, i.e., lower alloy additions.
-But doing so would increase the quenching rate needed, probably to well over 600 deg C. per minute.
+But doing so would increase the quenching rate needed, probably to well over

+1,112°F (600°C) per minute.
 In addition, the chance of forming pearlite or a mixed pearlitic/bainitic microstructure upon welding would increase.

 At this point it is appropriate to take brief note of the possible effects of rail welding.
-Typically, the average cooling rate (in the range 800 to 500 deg C.) following electric flash butt welding is 1-2 deg C. per second (60-120 deg C. per minute).
-Reference to Figure 45 indicates that normal cooling should avoid a pearlitic microstructure; the microstructure in the heat-afftected zones will not be lower bainite, but rather, it will be upper bainite.
-Thermite welding can involve slower cooling rates than 1-2 deg C. per second.
+Typically, the average cooling rate (in the range of 1,472°F to 932°F (800°C to 500°C)) following electric flash butt welding is 33.8-35.6°F (1-2°C) per second (140°-248°F (60°-120°C per minute)).
+Reference to Figure 45 indicates that normal cooling should avoid a pearlitic microstructure; the microstructure in the heat-affected zones will not be lower bainite, but rather, it will be upper bainite.
+Thermite welding can involve slower cooling rates than 33.8°-35.6°F per second.
 It seems that partially pearlitic microstructures might be possible.
-The de Boer et al. reference (10) indicates that thermite welds have been made satisfactorily with a short preheat (1 minute) practice, using the high molybdenum alloy.
-Longitudinal hardness traverses made on both electric flash butt and thermite welds are shown in Figure 47.
+The de Boer et al. reference [10] indicates that thermite welds have been made satisfactorily with a short preheat (1 minute) practice, using the high molybdenum alloy.
+Longitudinal hardness traverses made on both electric flash butt and thermite welds are shown on Figure 47.
 The boundaries of the heat-affected zones have hardnesses of about 340 HV (320 BHN), which suggests the possibility of a tempered bainitic structure.
 It is not entirely clear what the microstructure would be between 340 HV and 450 HV.